 Four “STEAM Days” activities occurred to further address current science trends and utilize the Engineering Design Process in grades TK-5.This involved small groups of students from different grade levels working together to solve sorting, rocketry, car design and structure problems.

 Additionally, during National Engineers Week, students in grades 4 -8 participated in the Fluor Engineering Design Challenge.
 Our team, Peanut Butter and Jelly, won the Orange County division and our school will be awarded $1000!
 Another MBS team of 7th graders came in third place in Fluor’s worldwide competition, competing against primarily high school students.
 Mission School is an early implementer of the Next Generation Science Standards and is incorporating STEM into all aspects of our science curriculum.
 The Fluor event challenged students to design a machine capable of sorting different size beads while using certain specifications and resources, and while also considering cost and time into the design.

 Finally, an after school Robotics club was organized in which students built robots which competed in various competitions around the south county.

-Mission Basilica School is looking forward to the 2016-17 school year, textbooks will be purchased to go along with the TCI online science curriculum in grades K-5.
+Mission Basilica School is looking forward to this school year, textbooks will be purchased to go along with the TCI online science curriculum in grades K-5.
 MBS will also begin the process of integrating STEM into all areas of the curriculum in the next school year.

 Teachers will continue to attend trainings in NGSS as they become available, and will complete the NASA Endeavor Leadership Certificate in STEM Education from Teachers College, Columbia University.